psu-libraries/researcher-metadata/README.md

     - grants
     - researcher_funds

-1. **Open Access Button** - We import URLs to the content of open access publications that are provided by Open Access Button via their web [API](https://openaccessbutton.org/api).
-We only look up publications in Open Access Button by DOI, so this import only adds data to existing publications in our database that have DOIs.
+1. **Open Access Button** - We import information about open access copies of publications that is provided by Open Access Button via their web [API](https://openaccessbutton.org/api).
+We only look up publications in Open Access Button by DOI, so this import only creates records for existing publications in our database that have DOIs.
 A cron job automatically runs this import in production once per week beginning at around 8:00 AM on Sunday.
 This import can sometimes take more than a day to finish.
+We import the following types of records from Open Access Button:
+    - open_access_locations

+1. **Unpaywall** - Very similarly to Open Access Button, we import metadata about open access copies of publications from Unpaywall's web [API](https://unpaywall.org/products/api).
+Again, we only query Unpaywall by DOI.
+Much of the data imported from Unpaywall overlaps with data imported from Open Access Button, but each source may provide some metadata that is not provided by the other.
+In general, Unpaywall provides richer metadata than Open Access Button.
+In addition to importing metadata about any open access copies of a publication, this import also updates the open access status on publication records in RMD.
+In production, a cron job automatically runs this import once per week beginning at 8:00 PM on Tuesdays.
+It can take multiple days to finish due to API rate limiting.
+We import the following types of records from Unpaywall:
+    - open_access_locations

 1. **Penn State Law School repositories** - We import publication metadata from the repositories maintained by the Penn State Law School at University Park and the Dickinson School of Law at Carlisle via the Open